omalk98/CrystalBox-backup/use_cases/first_login.md

  ### Main Flow

 1. The actor enters their username and password, then attempts to log in.
 2. The system verifies the entered credentials.
-If valid, the actor is prompted to create a new password.
+If valid, the actor authenticated and is prompted to create a new password.
 3. The actor enters their current password, their new password, and a confirmation password that matches their new password.
 4. The system checks the password against the established password policy.
-If the password is valid, the actor's password is changed and they are authenticated.
+If the password is valid, the actor's password is changed and they are granted free access to the site.

  ### Alternate Flows